salesforce/lwc/scripts/release/README.md

 ## `yarn release:publish:ci`

-This script publishes our packages to NPM using the `next` dist-tag and is limited to use in CI to ensure that all tests are run as part of the process.
+This script publishes packages to NPM from a release branch and is limited to use in CI to ensure that all tests are run as part of the process.
+A release branch is defined as either the `master` branch or a branch that matches one of the following regular expressions:

+-   `/^winter\d\d$/`
+-   `/^spring\d\d$/`
+-   `/^summer\d\d$/`

-It is triggered when the most recent commit is a release commit associated with a tag matching the regular expression /^v.\*/.
+This script is triggered when the most recent commit is a release commit associated with a tag matching the regular expression /^v.\*/.

+The dist-tag used depends on the current branch.
+If the current branch is `master` then the dist-tag is `next`.
+For all other release branches (e.g., `winter21`), the branch name is used as the dist-tag.